 Rice is a grain of Oryza sativa, a grass species.
-There are many different types of rice that are produced around the world.
+Many different types of rice are produced around the world.
 Since rice is considered to be a staple food in many countries, particularly in Asia, it may be the most common source of carbohydrates in the world.

 Ancient Asian peoples cooked rice in bamboo.
 Eventually, the technique evolved from bamboo to clay pot to stainless steel pot.
 Even the way of cooking changed over time, from the use of a fire built with dried leaves and wood to the use of a stove that is powered by electricity.
 Nowadays, the easiest way to cook rice is by cooking it in a rice cooker or microwave.
 All you need to do is rinse the rice, add some water, and set up the appliance.
 On the other hand, if you cook rice on the stove, you need to keep an eye on it.